(1) Risks specific to business segments

-The Group conducts production and sales activities both in Japan and overseas and will expand further into overseas growth markets.
-Expansion into overseas markets involves certain risks as described below.
-These risks could adversely affect the Group's operating results and financial position.
+The Group conducts production and sales activities both in Japan and overseas and will cultivate overseas operations more deeply in business fields where growth is expected in the future.
+These overseas operations involve risks as described below.

 - Unexpected changes in laws and regulations and changes in tax systems that could have adverse effects

-- The adverse effect of inadequate social common capital (infrastructure) on the Group's operations
+- The adverse effect of inadequate social common capital on the Group's operations

 - Unfavorable political factors

 - Social turmoil caused by terrorism, war, or infectious disease